 Students are expected to become familiar with the instructional and research activities within the department, particularly before the advisory committee selection.
-The advisory committee consists of an advisory committee chair and advisory committee members.
+The advisory committee chair of an advisory committee members.
 The advisory committee chair is the major advisor of the student.
 The major advisor must be a regular tenured/tenure-track faculty member in the Mechanical Engineering Department.

-• Major Advisor
+Major Advisor